 Compare car insurance companies

-Car insurers could give you wildly different prices on the same type of car insurance.
-To find the best insurance for new drivers, it’s best to visit several insurance company websites to get vehicle insurance quotes for comparison.
+Insurers rate risk differently which can result in wildly different prices on the same type of car insurance.
+Shopping your coverage is the best way to find the most affordable policy, be sure to visit several insurance company websites to get vehicle insurance quotes for comparison.

-The best car insurance for new drivers can vary according to the individual and the insurance company.
-Some insurers are senior-friendly and others specialize in insuring younger drivers — the best car insurance for first-time drivers may depend on your age.
-In general, the following insurers are best for newly-licensed individuals:
+The best car insurance for new drivers will vary according to your individual needs and risk profile.
+Some insurers are more senior-friendly (The Hartford is good example) while others may specialize in insuring younger drivers.
+We analyzed our data and found the following insurers are best for newly-licensed individuals:

 Companies for best car insurance for new drivers under 25